 Healthy forms of Omega-3s can be found in foods like:

 - Leafy green vegetables

-- Organic eggs
+- Cage-free eggs

-- Grass-fed beef
+- Grass-fed beef and

-- Chia seeds
+- Chia seeds.

-When fats become hydrogenated, the molecular structure of them changes and becomes something that our bodies can no longer recognize and has no idea how to process.
+When liquid vegetable oils become hydrogenated, the molecular structure of them changes and becomes something that our bodies can no longer recognize and has no idea how to process.
 Thus, our bodies label hydrogenated fats as toxins that in return create inflammation in the body as our bodies attempt to fight them off.
 This inflammation can result in a higher rate of cancer, arthritis, weight gain, obesity, diabetes, and even birth defects.

 This is why it is so important to read every label.
 Even the foods that claim to be healthy such as low-fat and fat-free foods still have hydrogenated and partially hydrogenated oils.
 Other common foods that contain these horrible fats are margarine, packaged cookies, cereals, breakfast bars, and snacks like chips and crackers.